PokemonTCG/pokemon-tcg-sdk-csharp/docs/PokemonTcgSdk.md

 ##### Returns

-Singel api response with the result for the given Id search value.
+Single api response with the result for the given Id search value.

 ##### Parameters